Low solution rank of the matrix LASSO under RIP with consequences for rank-constrained algorithms: Related work

 Similar results \cite{Fattahi2020,Ma2023} can be obtained when the errors $\xi$ in \eqref{eq:measmodel} are sparse (in which case it is still feasible to recover $M_*$ exactly).
 An interesting further result in this direction is \cite{Ma2023c}, which, though it does not prove a global landscape result, shows almost exact convergence to the ground truth with a small and random initialization (in addition, this paper is the only result we are aware of that does not require RIP up to rank $O(r)$ in the highly overparametrized case $r \gg \rank(M_*)$).

 Other works \cite{Li2019,Zhu2018a,Ha2020,Zhu2021a,Zhang2021,Bi2021,Bi2022} study the global landscapes of more general problems of the form

 where $f$ is a function whose global minimum is known to have low rank and whose Hessian has certain RIP-like properties.
-These results are very useful for deriving a nonconvex landscape result like \Cref{thm:landscape} from a convex problem rank bound like \Cref{thm:cvx_rankbd}.
-The paper \cite{Li2019} is particularly relevant because it explicitly considers the nuclear norm penalty and factored equivalent that we use.
+The paper \cite{Li2019} is particularly relevant because it explicitly considers the nuclear norm penalty and factored equivalent that we use; their Theorem 1.7 is very similar to our \Cref{thm:landscape}.

 Finally, there are many results \cite{Bhojanapalli2016,Park2017,Zhang2018a,Ma2022,Ma2023a,Ma2023b,Ma2023} showing that, in the presence of (non-sparse) noise, we can still obtain a statistically benign landscape in the sense that every local minimum (even every second-order critical point) of \eqref{eq:opt_factored_unreg} is close to the ground truth $M_*$ (where the error depends on the amount of noise).
 In the limit of zero noise, these results also yield exact recovery of the ground truth (and hence globally benign landscape).
+However, none of these results, to our knowledge, guarantees optimal error rates with respect to noise as we find in, for example, \cite{Candes2011b,Negahban2011,Rohde2011} for the LASSO.

 A significant caveat in nearly all these results is that they fail in the highly overparametrized case when the factorization rank $r$ is too large for RIP to hold.
 The paper \cite{Ma2023} provides examples in matrix sensing with sparse errors for which the ground truth fails to be a global minimum when the optimization rank is too large (but is the only local minimum for smaller choices of $r$).
-In contrast are the papers \cite{Ma2023c} (see discussion above---this considers a particular algorithm) and \cite{Zhang2022a}.
+In contrast are the papers \cite{Ma2023c} (see discussion above---this considers a particular algorithm) and \cite{Zhang2024}.
 The latter shows benign landscape for all sufficiently large $r$ when the objective function is strongly convex and has Lipschitz gradient.
 However, this is a very strong assumption that, for example, fails whenever the number of measurements $n < d_1 d_2$, the number of degrees of freedom.